Open NowNon-Profit

 1

-The Commonwealth Home Support Programme (CHSP) Emergency and Critical Need is a non-profit grant offered by Department of Health, Disability and Ageing in Australia, providing $25K – $250K in funding.
-The CHSP Emergency and Critical Need grant provides financial support to CHSP providers and certain invited non-CHSP providers to respond to unforeseen and exceptional circumstances affecting service delivery.
-Funding can support emergency one-off costs or recurrent critical-need and service-shortage situations to maintain continuity of aged care services.
+The Commonwealth Home Support Program (CHSP) Emergency and Critical Need is a non-profit grant offered by Department of Health, Disability and Ageing in Australia, providing $25K – $250K in funding.
+This grant provides financial support to Commonwealth Home Support Program providers, and some invited non-CHSP providers, to respond to unforeseen and exceptional circumstances affecting service delivery.
+Funding may support emergencies, provider viability issues, and service shortages to help maintain continuity of care.

 2

-The Commonwealth Home Support Programme (CHSP) Emergency and Critical Need provides $25K – $250K in funding.
-The typical project duration is 2024-12-19 to 2027-04-30 grant period.
+The Commonwealth Home Support Program (CHSP) Emergency and Critical Need provides $25K – $250K in funding.
+The typical project duration is from 2024-12-19 to 2027-04-30.

 3

-- Must be invited to apply by the department.
+• Applicants must be invited to apply by the department.

 4